fabric-gateway-java/git-cheatsheet/global_macros.md

 # Global Macros

-The purpose of writing global macros is use across the repository and reduce redundant code.
+The purpose of writing global macros is use across the repositories and reduce the redundant code.
 These macros are easy to manage.

 ## SCM